badeball/cypress-cucumber-preprocessor/docs/step-definitions.md

 1. The project root (`"/home/john.doe/my-project"`) is subtracted from the full path of the feature file, leaving us with with `"cypress/e2e/foo/a.feature"`.
 2. The *integration directory* (`"cypress/e2e"`) is subtracted from above result, resulting in `"foo/a.feature"`.
-   - For Cypress v9 users and below, the *integration directory* is an explicitly configured path.
-   - For Cypress v10 users and higher, this is implicitly calculated and is the *common ancestor path* of all feature files found.
+   - This is implicitly calculated and is the *common ancestor path* of all feature files found.
 For the example above, this is `"cypress/e2e"`.
 Thus we're left with `"foo/a.feature"`.
 3. The file extension is removed, leaving us with `"foo/a"`.

 The last value is used to replace `[filepath]` in each member of the configured `stepDefinitions`.
 For our example above this would yield `["cypress/e2e/foo/a.js"]`.
 This resulting array is used as search patterns for files containing step definitions (internally using [glob](https://github.com/isaacs/node-glob)).